cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 ### Vendored Third-Party Libraries

+> **Note — Keeping vendored libraries in sync:** Adding, removing, or upgrading any library listed in this section must be mirrored in the same change across this project's `META-INF/MANIFEST.MF` (`Bundle-ClassPath`), `build.properties`, and `.classpath`, as well as the repository-wide reference chain.
+See the [Vendored Library Change Checklist](../CIMToolProduct/CIMToolProduct-README.md#maintaining-vendored-third-party-libraries) in the CIMToolProduct documentation.

 The following JARs are declared in `Bundle-ClassPath` in `MANIFEST.MF` and included in the plugin bundle:

 | Library | Version | Purpose |